iu-parfunc/gibbon/README.md

 This image does not pre-populate the gibbon folder.
 Use git clone to clone gibbon into a folder.
 Use instructions from before to build gibbon.

-## Building a Artifact version of Gibbon with the gibbon source code pre-populated
+## Building an Artifact version of Gibbon with the gibbon source code pre-populated

-To build a image with the gibbon source code already in the image run
+To build an image with the gibbon source code already in the image run

 ```
 DOCKER_BUILDKIT=1 docker image build -t gibbon -f .artifact/Dockerfile .